-- Guide to navigating the practicalities of living, working and traveling in Greece.
+- Guide to navigating practicalities of living, working and traveling in Greece.

-- An American in Athens: Personal narratives of life in a city I’ve called home since 1998.
+- An American in Athens: Personal narratives of a city I once called home.

-- @livingingreece: Hand-curated news, travel tips and practical info since 2009 for 37,000+ people, which is double the number following the most popular English-language newspaper.
+- @livingingreece: Hand-curated news, travel tips and practical info since 2009 for 36,000+ people, which was double the number following the most popular English-language newspaper until 2018.